joannlap/js-bootcamp/template-repo/functions.md

 ### Returning values

 * JS passes a value from a function back to the code that called it by using the return statement.
 The value to be returned is specified in the return.

-That value can be a constant value, a variable, or a calculation where the result of the calculation is returned.
+* It can be a constant value, a variable, or a calculation where the result of the calculation is returned.

 ```javascript
 function calcArea = function(radius){